san99tiago/baxter-bon-appetit/README.md

 We will be working on multiple projects like:
 * Computer Vision for face_detection and anomalies_recognition.
 * Robotics algorithms developed for Baxter robot.
-* Architecture of multiple nodes usign ROS and some of our own-designed packages.
+* Architecture of multiple nodes using ROS and some of our own-designed packages.
 * Some important notes, tests and analysis to keep in mind when working with Baxter robot.